April 6, 2017

 The forked, fishtail appendage has numerous nectar glands.

-Its surface is covered with short, stiff hairs, pointing toward the
+Its surface is covered with short, stiff hairs, all pointing toward the

 pitcher opening.
 For a flying insect, the fishtail appendage provides a